UMLCloudComputing/photosky-activity/docs/web_docs/Part 1: AWS Infrastructure and Backend/2-setting-up-aws-environment.md

    - Leave `REACT_APP_API_URL` empty for now.
 We'll fill this in later after deploying the backend

 4. **Configure AWS CLI**:
-   - In your terminal, run:
+   - In your terminal from within `/photosky` (`/workspaces/photosky/` is on Github Codespaces), run:
      ```
      make aws-login
      ```
    - This command uses the credentials from your `.env` file to configure the AWS CLI

 5. **Verify AWS Configuration**:
-   - Run the following command:
+   - Within the same directory run the following command:
      ```
      aws configure list
      ```
-   - If configured correctly, this command will display your AWS account information
+   - If configured correctly, this command will display your AWS account information.

 ## Environment Variables Explanation